Converters#

 Carrier Comparison#

-The figure below shows an inverter equipped with a generic three-phase load.
+The figure below shows a converter equipped with a generic three-phase load.
 In pulse-width modulation (PWM), carrier comparison is commonly used to generate instantaneous switching state signals \(q_\mathrm{a}\), \(q_\mathrm{b}\), and \(q_\mathrm{c}\) from duty ratios \(d_\mathrm{a}\), \(d_\mathrm{b}\), and \(d_\mathrm{c}\).
 The duty ratios are continuous signals in the range [0, 1} while the switching states are either 0 or 1.

 Instantaneous switching states are defined by the carrier comparison.
 In this example, the switching states are \(q_\mathrm{a}=1\), \(q_\mathrm{b}=0\), and \(q_\mathrm{c}=0\).#